What is the difference between a Medical Examiner and a Coroner?

 You may request certified copies of the death certificate from the mortuary who will obtain them when they are ready from the Vital Records & Statistics Office of the County’s Health and Human Services Agency.
 The telephone number for the Vital Records Office is (619) 692-5733 if you wish to order copies directly.
-Death certificates older than 2 years may be obtained from the San Diego County Assessor/Recorder/County Clerk at (619) 237-0502.
 The Medical Examiner’s Office does not issue death certificates.

 In approximately 30% of our cases we are unable to record a definitive cause and/or manner of death on the death certificate immediately following our examination.
 After the exam is completed, it is sometimes necessary for us to perform microscopic, chemical or toxicological tests in order to arrive at the exact cause of death.

-Copies of the autopsy, investigative and toxicology reports will usually be available a few weeks after the cause of death is determined and a death certificate is filed.
-If you desire these reports, please telephone or write or e-mail this office with your request.
+Copies of the autopsy, investigative and toxicology reports will usually be available 30 - 90 days after the decedent comes into the Medical Examiner's care.
+If you would like a copy of these reports, please telephone (858-694-2895) or write or e-mail (email@example.com) this office with your request.